reframejs/reframe/docs/customization-manual.md

 ### Reframe as hapi plugin

-Instead of using Reframe as CLI, we can use it as hapi plugins.
+Instead of using Reframe with its CLI, we can use Reframe as hapi plugins.
 For example:

 ~~~js